hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 5
 # <a href="https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit">Arduino Tiny Machine Learning Kit</a>

- Very well supported by both Harvard SEAS (School of Engineering and Applied Science) Education <a href="http://tinyml.seas.harvard.edu/">TinyMLEdu</a>  The Github at <a href="https://github.com/tinyMLx/courseware/tree/master/edX">tinyMLx Github</a>
+### Very well supported by both Harvard SEAS (School of Engineering and Applied Science) Education <a href="http://tinyml.seas.harvard.edu/">TinyMLEdu</a>  The Github at <a href="https://github.com/tinyMLx/courseware/tree/master/edX">tinyMLx Github</a>

- And also by <a href="https://edgeimpulse.com/university">EdgeImpulse University</a> Github of the course at <a href="https://github.com/edgeimpulse/courseware-embedded-machine-learning">courseware-embedded-machine-learning</a>
+### Also by <a href="https://edgeimpulse.com/university">EdgeImpulse University</a> Github of the course at <a href="https://github.com/edgeimpulse/courseware-embedded-machine-learning">courseware-embedded-machine-learning</a>

-Often a univeresity can get a few free sets of the Arduino Tiny Machine Learning Kit or other hardware from either of these groups.
+### Often a univeresity can get a few free sets of the Arduino Tiny Machine Learning Kit or other hardware from either of these groups.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <hr>